Marzi-Ash/Warehouse-navigator/README.md

 compute the best available route from the start point to the end point including all the products.
 Also, it has a very secure way of sign-in.

-You can find user manual and developer manual in the documentation folder as well.
+For further information please read the user's manual in the documentation folder.